Respiratory Syncytial Virus (RSV)

 If you are concerned about your symptoms, contact your health care provider.

-For RSV prevention the CDC (Centers for Disease Control and Prevention) recommends:
+For RSV protection the CDC (Centers for Disease Control and Prevention) recommends:

-Adults - Adults 60 years and older get one dose of vaccine.
+Adults - Adults 60 years and older get one dose of Arexvy or Abrysvo vaccine.

-• Infants younger than 8 months born during or entering their first RSV season (October-March) get one dose of the monoclonal antibody (niresevimab).
+• Infants younger than 8 months born during, or entering, their first RSV season get one dose of the monoclonal antibody (nirsevimab).
+Nirsevimab is administered October through March.

 • Children 8-19 months old who are at increased risk for severe RSV disease should also receive the monoclonal antibody (nirsevimab).

-Find out if you or your children are up to date on RSV preventatives.
+Find out if you or your children are protected from RSV.
 Check our Wisconsin Department of Health Services (DHS) Wisconsin Immunization Registry.

 If you’re worried about cost, your family may be eligible for free vaccines.
-Read about our Vaccines for Children program.
+Read about our Vaccines for Children program and Vaccines for Adults program.

 RSV infections are most common in the fall and winter.